 The above procedure will be repeated until an eligible booking can be delivered within the Paying (priority 0) priority level.
-If no eligible bookings within the Paying (priority 0) priority level are available to be delivered, the above procedure will be completely repeated for the next priority level.
+If no eligible bookings within the Paying (priority 0) priority level are available to be delivered, the above procedure will be repeated entirely for the next priority level.

 It is possible that no booking can be delivered for a request because there simply is no booking available.
-If this happens, you can choose to not deliver anything or you can choose to:
+If this happens, you can choose not to deliver anything, or you can choose to:

 - Deliver an In-house booking to promote, for example, a proprietary product; or,

-- Forward the request to a third party, for example a real-time bidding system or a marketplace.
+- Forward the request to a third party, for example, a real-time bidding system or a marketplace.
 For more information, refer to Marketplaces.